Region 2: Preconstruction

 GOAL: Planning - Corridor Plans

 Work with Central Planning to continue to progress the Corridor Planning effort.
 Identify and prioritize subsequent corridors to study and find a dependable funding source to continue the program within Region 2.
-Add list of future plans and status of current plans.
-Get links and maps for SR-201.

 - November 2017: SR-201; SR-36 to I-15 has been identified as a corridor to study.
 The kick off meeting with internal stakeholders has been held and data gathering has begun.